 Physical activity has indisputable beneficial effects on health.
 The Centre for Disease Control and Prevention advocates 30 minutes of moderate exercise for a minimum of five days a week.

-Regular physical activity does not only lower the prevalence of chronic health disorders, but also slow down cognitive decline, hinder depression, and prevent the development of mental disorders as a result of psychological stress.
+Regular physical activity does not only lower the prevalence of chronic health disorders, but also slows down cognitive decline, hinders depression, and prevents the development of mental disorders as a result of psychological stress.

 Moreover, physical activity has positive effects on the hippocampus function, which is the main stress responder.

 Manage stress by strengthening your network.
 Social and emotional support help lower stress levels.
 Also, brain health supplements can help reduce stress levels, as most of these products contain substances that impact brain functions and lower cortisol levels.